jamesrwyatt2/jwt-boilerplate/README.md

 2. Login Verification, JWT and Refresh Token Generation
 3. Logout will Invalidate JWT preventing future login
 4. JWT expire after 20 minutes, One time use Refresh Token can be used upto 7 Days
-5. After 7 days both JWT and refresh token are invalid new login requred.
+5. After 7 days both JWT and refresh token are invalid new login required.

 Additional Functionally
 1. Role Based, Controller Class level, Authorization.
 Only Admin Role can access "/secured/admin" end-point